A Tip for No-Shrink Pie Crust + Pie Crust Cookies

 If you’ve ever wondered what steps you can knock off a potential baking endeavor (pie!) or how you can get a jumpstart on an ambitious project (wedding cake!), you’ll find the answer in this book.
 Also, rejoice: we can stop sifting!
 Michelle says it’s (mostly) OK.

-I am particularly enjoying the 30-page pie chapter, from which I’ve already learned three tips that have upped my pie game.
+I am particularly enjoying the 30-page pie chapter, from which I’ve already learned two tips that have upped my pie game.

 Following Michelle’s tips, my favorite Thanksgiving pie — Ronnie Hollingsworth Most Excellent squash pie — has never looked so good.